paulmarrington/Fibers/Assets/Askowl/Fibers/Documentation/Askowl-Fibers.md

   .Do(Stagger).WaitFor(seconds: 0.2f)
   .Begin.Do(Stars).WaitFor(seconds: 0.2f).Do(CheckForDeath).Repeat(5);
 ```
+Note that each step in a fiber is passed a reference.
+This is mostly so that you can call `fiber.Break()` if needed.

 Once a Fiber terminates it is placed in a recycle bin for later reuse.
 The section below includes functions that allow loops, repeats and conditional exits.

 ## Built-in Fiber Commands